-Three resolutions are up for consideration and will be voted on at our annual meeting on March 16, 2018, in Lake Geneva.
+Three resolutions were up for consideration and passed as is at the annual business meeting on March 16, 2018, in Lake Geneva.

 Five resolutions were adopted at our March 17, 2017 business meeting: